 “I just wanted to be sure you’re okay, baby.”

-“I’m really crazy about you, that’s why,” he said, running a finger over her trimmed eyebrow.
+“I’m really crazy about you, that’s why,” he said, running his finger over a trimmed eyebrow.
 “If good health is all I can give, then why stop me?”

 She managed a smile and he gave her a peck.
-He was out of the house in a jiffy for his shift at the hospital.
+He left the house for his shift at the hospital.
 Wura buried herself under a fuzzy blanket and tried to ignore her ringing phone.
 From its tone, she knew it was her elder brother calling.

 She put out her hand and picked the phone off the floor.
 Her thumb accepted the call.